Large-eddy simulations of marine boundary-layer clouds associated with cold air outbreaks during the ACTIVATE campaign-part 1: Case setup and sensitivities to large-scale forcings: Meteorological conditions and forcings for the two cases

-Overall, by adopting the ERA5 SST and $U_{\rm 10m}$, $q_{\rm v,10m}$, and $T_{\rm 10m}^{\rm drop}$ from dropsonde measurements to estimate heat fluxes using Z98 algorithm, we are able to evaluate the heat fluxes from ERA5.
+Overall, by adopting $T_{\rm s}^{\rm ERA5}$, $U_{\rm 10m}$, $q_{\rm v,10m}$, and $T_{\rm 10m}^{\rm drop}$ from dropsonde measurements to estimate heat fluxes using Z98 algorithm, we are able to evaluate the heat fluxes from ERA5.
 The time-varying ERA5 heat fluxes are then used in the WRF-LES sensitivity tests.
+The method of using dropsonde measurements to estimate surface heat fluxes was also adopted for studying the tropical cyclones \citep{powell2003reduced, holthuijsen2012wind, richter2016assessment}.
+These studies show that the accuracy of estimated coefficients based on MO similarity theory decreases with increasing wind speed.
+In the present study, the wind speed is orders of magnitude smaller than that of tropical cyclones, which ensures the accuracy of using dropsonde measurement to estimate surface heat fluxes.